 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 Today I am thrilled to join the #WomenRockMoney movement in honor of International Women’s Day.
 We’re a group of women in personal finance coming together to support other women in achieving their financial goals.
-Learn more about the movement and how you can join us on the movement homepage.

 I’m sharing advice that I want my two smart, beautiful, millennial nieces, K1 and K2, to know about money.